hibatillah/django-tailwindcss/README.md

 cd django-tailwindcss
 ```

-2. Make sure you have Python installed, check version by running
+2. Make sure you have python installed, check version by running

 ```bash
 python --version